Review: The Corsair K95 RGB Platinum is Stunning, Classy, and Leagues Above the Rest

 At first, it might be hard to tell the difference between these switches and others, but spend a few minutes in a tense Battlefield firefight or SMITE arena battle and you’ll rapidly see the difference (and speed) the K95’s absurdly low 1.2 mm actuation distance and 45g pressure provides.

 At twice the size of my everyday Logitech K360 wireless keyboard, the Corsair K95 RGB is a veritable beast.
 That means you’re going to have to have some big paws to traverse its more than 100 keys.

 And I’m not going to lie: reaching from WASD to the six fully programmable G-keys that run down the keyboard’s left flank took some getting used to.
 In my first several hours using the keyboard, my hands cramped more than once.
 And after a few marathon sessions, my hands felt as if I’d spent an hour or two at the massage parlor – with me doing the massaging.

 But in the end, the distance between key sections pays big dividends, especially in MOBAs and MMOs, where deft and accurate keystrokes matter.
-You’re (mostly) not going to be hitting the wrong keys or calling the wrong commands by accident.
-Once you get used to the separation distance between keys, each key is contoured to ensure that your finger never slips or slides to another – unless you specifically want it to.
+Once you get used to the separation distance between keys, each key is contoured to ensure that your finger never slips or slides to another — unless you specifically want it to.

-And while we’re at it, it’s of note that the K95 comes packaged with FPS and MOBA key recaps (pictured above).
+And while we’re at it, it’s of note that the K95 comes packaged with FPS and MOBA key recaps.
 These are specifically manufactured to provide increased grip (which they most definitely do) and textured contouring for easy tactile recognition (which mostly works).
 It even helps that a key-puller is included, because God knows you’re not pulling these well-made keys off the board with your fingertips.